miguel-guerrero/slingshot/test_g2p/README.md

         g.Input(name, width=1, lsb=0)
         g.Output(name, width=1, lsb=0)

-Use g.vlogIO(IOs) to generate associated code in the right place
+The function g.vlogIO(IOs) can be used to return the IO definitions of a module in Verilog format as a string (the user can render it in the appropriate place)

 **result**: